dibyendumajumdar/C/docs/ctour.md

 and  mod  operations,  requires the dividend to be placed in the odd member of an even-odd pair; other  peculiarities  of multiplication	make  it simplest to put the multiplicand in an odd-numbered register.
-There is no theory which optimal- ly  accounts for this kind of requirement.
-Cexpr handles it by checking for a multiply, divide,  or  mod  operation;  in these  cases, its argument register number is incremented by one or two so that it is odd, and if the operation  was  di- vide or mod, so that it is a member of a free even-odd pair.
+There is no theory which optimally
+accounts for this kind of requirement.
+Cexpr handles it by checking for a multiply, divide,  or  mod  operation;  in these  cases, its argument register number is incremented by one or two so that it is odd, and if the operation  was
+divide or mod, so that it is a member of a free even-odd pair.
-The routine which determines the  number  of  registers  re- quired	estimates,  conservatively, that at least two regis- ters are required for a multiplication	and  three  for  the other peculiar operators.
+The routine which determines the  number  of  registers
+required	estimates,  conservatively, that at least two registers are required for a multiplication	and  three  for  the other peculiar operators.
 After the expression is compiled, the register where the result actually ended up is returned.
 (Divide  and  mod are actually the same operation except for